 Inheritance Tax Allowances for Married Couples

-When it comes to inheritance tax, married couples have access to several exemptions that can greatly reduce their tax burden.
-Understanding these allowances is crucial for protecting your family’s assets and ensuring that your loved ones receive the maximum benefit from your estate.
+When it comes to Inheritance Tax, married couples and civil partners have access to some of the most powerful reliefs in the entire IHT system.
+Understanding and utilising these allowances is crucial for protecting your family’s assets and ensuring your loved ones benefit as much as possible from your estate.

 Spousal Exemptions

-One of the most significant benefits available to married couples is the spousal exemption.
-This exemption allows couples to pass assets to each other free from inheritance tax, providing a valuable opportunity to preserve wealth within the family.
-For instance, if one spouse passes away, the surviving spouse can inherit their assets without incurring any inheritance tax liability, thanks to this exemption.
+One of the most significant benefits available to married couples and civil partners is the spouse exemption.
+This allows couples to pass unlimited assets to each other completely free from Inheritance Tax, regardless of value — provided the surviving spouse is UK-domiciled.
+This means that if one spouse passes away, the surviving spouse can inherit the entire estate — the home, savings, investments, everything — without any IHT being due whatsoever.

 Transferring Allowances Between Couples